Marvel Cinematic Universe tie-in comics: Marvel's Captain Marvel Prelude (2018)

 The one-shot comic, called "The Peacekeepers", follows Nick Fury and Maria Hill between the events of Age of Ultron and Infinity War.

 Marvel's Black Widow Prelude (2020)

 This comic retells Natasha Romanoff's history, including events from the films Iron Man 2, The Avengers, Captain America: The Winter Soldier, Avengers: Age of Ultron, and Captain America: Civil War, as told by Councilwoman Hawley and Secretary Thaddeus Ross.

 Eternals: The 500 Year War (2022)

 This infinite comic is a series of flashbacks set during Eternals (2021), set in 1520.
+The series is available only on Marvel Unlimited and WEBTOON.

+Your Friendly Neighborhood Spider-Man (2024)

+In September 2024, Marvel Comics announced a five-issue comic book prequel series for the Marvel Studios Animation series Your Friendly Neighborhood Spider-Man, also titled Your Friendly Neighborhood Spider-Man, written by Christos Gage and with art by Eric Gapstur.
+This is set in an alternate universe, outside of the MCU's "Sacred Timeline".
+The first issue was released in December 2024.

+Fantastic Four: First Steps (2025)

+In April 2025, Marvel Comics and Marvel Studios announced a tie-in one-shot comic for The Fantastic Four: First Steps, titled Fantastic Four: First Steps, to be released on July 9, 2025.
+The comic is written by Matt Fraction and drawn by Mark Buckingham, with cover art by Phil Noto.
+Marvel Comics worked closely with Marvel Studios and the creatives to ensure the comic had the same style and tone as the film, with the comics creators visiting the set during filming.
+The in-universe comic was meant to be published by the Future Foundation with the "first-ever authorized retelling of the Fantastic Four's early adventures", coinciding with the fourth anniversary of the team gaining their powers.

 Recurring characters

 This table includes characters who have appeared in multiple MCU tie-in comics, headlining at least one.

 Reception

 Sales

 The following table lists the known retail sales figures of the collected editions.